caiks/WBOT02/README.md

 temporal and spatial gradients, edge detection and fourier

 higher level temporal models.
 To enable locomotion and manipulation we need the topology working for vision and sound.
 Probably also need temporal, certainly for conversation and simulation.

-After integration of both sound and vision modes, where the motor actions are restricted to directing attention, we will consider embodied agents in order to avoid the problem of the combinatorial explosion inherent in *specialising models*.
-That is, by experimenting on the environment to control unwanted noise - *events* in low *likelihood* parts of the *model* - the actor can grow the *model* with bursts of *events* in a small set of high *likelihood* *slices*.
-These concentrations of interesting *events* would be rare if left to chance and so have to be actively produced.
-Embodiment, real or virtual, will be challenging so we should aim to as close to our computational limits as we can before moving to this stage, necessary though it is.